-Real property taxes remain as one of the County's largest revenue sources.
-The fiscal year 2023 taxable assessable base resulted in an increase over the fiscal year 2022 assessable base of 3.4%.
+Real property taxes remain one of the County's largest revenue sources.
+The fiscal year 2024 taxable assessable base resulted in an increase over the fiscal year 2023 assessable base of 3.7%.
 Properties are reassessed by the State Department of Assessments and Taxation every three years and account for one-third of the more than two million real property accounts in the state.
-The 2023 assessments are for "Group 2" properties and were based on an evaluation of 89,880 sales that occurred within the group over the last three years.
+The 2024 assessments are for "Group 3" properties and were based on an evaluation of 85,904 sales that occurred within the group over the last three years.
 If the reassessment resulted in a property value being adjusted, any increase in value will be phased-in equally over the next three years, while any decrease in value will be fully implemented in fiscal year 2024.
-For the 2023 assessment, 96.4% of "Group 2" residential properties saw an increase in property value statewide.
-In Harford County, residential assessments increased by 17.1% and commercial assessments for Group 2 increased by 10.4% since their last assessment in January of 2020.
-This is the tenth year of positive assessment growth in Harford County.
+For the 2024 assessment, 96.6% of "Group 3" residential properties saw an increase in property value statewide.
+In Harford County, residential assessments increased by 23.9% and commercial assessments for Group 3 increased by 17.7% since their last assessment in January of 2021.
+This is the eleventh year of positive assessment growth in Harford County.

 Income tax revenue, the other major revenue source in the County, is directly affected by population growth, employment levels, and personal income.
-Income tax revenue has shown increases beginning in 2012 through 2023 using the modified accrual basis of accounting.
-The year over year increase for 2020 to 2021, 2021 to 2022, and 2022 to 2023 was 18.2%, 2.9% and 5.2%.
-Income tax is budgeted at \$311.0 million for fiscal year 2024.
-The recent growth in income tax revenue is largely due to distributions from the Comptroller's office within the reporting period being larger than prior year.
+Income tax revenue had shown increases beginning in 2012 through 2023 but in 2024 we had a decrease using the modified accrual basis of accounting.
+The year over year decrease for 2023 to 2024 was 1.3%.
+Income tax is budgeted at \$317.3 million for fiscal year 2025.
+The recent decrease in income tax revenue is largely due to reconciling distributions from the Comptroller's office within the reporting period being smaller than in prior year.